* Founded the Microsoft Corporation in 1976

 Gates has expressed a lack of confidence in capitalism on a number of other occasions as well, such as when he said that “the market does not drive the scientists, the communicators, the thinkers, the government to do the right things.”
 In a similar vein, in March 2013 Gates told the Royal Academy of Engineering’s Global Grand Challenges Summit that capitalism frequently pursues “priorities [that] are tilted by marketplace imperatives” and thus fail to address the most vital human needs.
 “The malaria vaccine in humanist terms is the biggest need,” he explained.
 “But it gets virtually no funding.
 But if you are working on male baldness or other things you get an order of magnitude more research funding because of the voice in the marketplace than something like malaria.”
 By Gates’s calculus, governments and philanthropic organizations must intervene to offset this “flaw in the pure capitalistic approach.”

 In June 2015, Gates announced that he planned to personally invest $2 billion in renewable technology initiatives over the ensuing five years.
-Toward that end, in November 2015 he joined the so-called Breakthrough Energy Coalition, which consisted of 28 wealthy investors (from 10 countries) who pledged to invest a combined $1 billion, to help “bend the curve” on climate change.
+Toward that end, in November 2015 he joined the so-called Breakthrough Energy Coalition, which consisted of 28 wealthy investors (from 10 countries) who pledged to invest a combined $1 billion (over a twenty-year period) to help “bend the curve” on climate change.
 “People like myself,” Gates said, “who can afford to take big risks with start-up companies, should — because of climate change — be willing to put some number of billions into the spin-offs that will come out of … government-funded activity.”

 Immigration policy is another issue of great concern to Gates.
 In early 2014, he charged that “the injustice” of America’s existing immigration system was “incredible.”
 In a July 2014 op-ed which he co-authored with Sheldon Adelson and Warren Buffett, Gates claimed that U.S. immigration policy “fails badly” on two major counts: being “humane to immigrants living here,” and “contribut[ing] to the well-being of our citizens.”
 Advocating amnesty for those who have broken U.S. immigration laws, the op-ed said: “Americans are a forgiving and generous people, and who among us is not happy that their forebears — whatever their motivation or means of entry — made it to our soil?”
-A good model to emulate, said Gates, would be the “enlightened immigration policies” of Canada.
+A good model to emulate, said Gates in September 2016, would be the “enlightened immigration policies” of Canada.

 In February 2014, Gates joined former Washington Post CEO Don Graham in financing a $25 million college scholarship fund for illegal-alien students living in the U.S. as temporary residents under the terms of former President Barack Obama‘s Deferred Action for Childhood Arrivals (DACA), an executive action which guaranteed that most DREAM Act-eligible young people would temporarily be granted legal status, work permits, access to certain publicly funded social services, and protection from deportation.

 Gates also favors an increase in the admission of foreign refugees to the U.S., including those hailing from war-torn, terrorist hotbeds in the Middle East.
-In early 2016, for instance, he said that America has “the capacity” to do the same as Germany and Sweden, two nations that should “be congratulated” for accepting massive numbers of migrants from such places.
+In January 2016, for instance, he said that America has “the capacity” to do the same as Germany and Sweden, two nations that should “be congratulated” for accepting massive numbers of migrants from such places.
 Similarly, in September 2016 Gates praised Canadian Prime Minister Justin Trudeau, who had played a key role in importing many Middle Eastern refugees to his country, as “a leader [who] wants to remind people about openness and taking in refugees in an appropriate way.”